sj19330/comparc-simulator/readme.txt

 simulator.

-the GCD, factorial & fibonacci programs are contained in the programs folder to run one, copy the code into "machineCode.txt" for the code to run
+the GCD, factorial & fibonacci programs are contained in the programs folder to run, copy the code into "machineCode.txt"

 the code already in the "machineCode.txt" file is the code for GCD and can be run straight away